 Motion detectors based on infrared sensors pick up infrared radiation or, in other words, the heat.

-Sometimes they say: “The motion detector saw a man.”
+Sometimes they say: “The motion detector saw a human”.
 However, these devices do not see objects, animals, or people; in fact, they only deal with data.

 How pet immunity is implemented in Ajax motion detectors

-When properly installed and configured, indoor motion detectors MotionProtect, MotionProtect Plus, CombiProtect and MotionCam ignore animals that are up to 50 cm in height and weigh up to 20 kg.
+When properly installed and configured, MotionProtect, MotionProtect Plus, CombiProtect, MotionCam (PhOD) and MotionCam indoor motion detectors ignore animals that are up to 50 cm in height and weigh up to 20 kg.
 The maximum weight is defined as an understandable orienting point, but in reality, the size of the heat spot in the infrared spectrum is of importance.
 Keep in mind that detectors do not see objects but instead analyze the infrared radiation of these objects.

-Motion detectors are less sensitive near the ground.
-That’s where large pets are assumed to be found.
+Motion detectors are less sensitive closer the ground.
+That’s where large pets are assumed to roam.

-Motion detectors use the SmartDetect software algorithm developed by Ajax Systems to assess the threat.
-When motion is detected, SmartDetect analyzes the signal waveform of the infrared sensor and compares it with values specific to human movements.
-Due to the fact that the heat spot of an animal is small and the signals enter the lower zone of the Fresnel lens (which transmits less radiation to the sensor), the detector does not raise an alarm.
+To assess the threat, motion detectors use the SmartDetect software algorithm developed by Ajax Systems.
+When motion is detected, SmartDetect analyzes the signal waveform of the infrared sensor and compares it with values specific to human motion.
+Because of the heat spot of an animal is small and the signals enter the lower zone of the Fresnel lens (which transmits less radiation to the sensor), the detector does not raise an alarm.

-MotionProtect Outdoor detectors do not respond to animals with height up to 80 cm.
+MotionProtect Outdoor, MotionCam Outdoor (PhOD) and MotionCam Outdoor detectors do not respond to animals with height up to 80 cm.
 To effectively ignore all outdoor-typical interference, these detectors are equipped with two infrared sensors and read signals from two areas of space.
-They raise an alarm only if both sensors detect movement.
+They raise an alarm only if both sensors detect motion.

-Like Ajax indoor detectors, MotionProtect Outdoor uses the SmartDetect algorithm — the first software level of protection against false alarms.
+Like Ajax indoor detectors, outdoor detectors use the SmartDetect algorithm — the first software level of protection against false alarms.
 The algorithm analyses and compares data from each sensor.
 As a rule, the detector is ready to make a decision whether to ignore or raise an alarm at this stage.
 But if the situation is ambiguous, the spectrum analysis will be involved for frequency components of the signals of two sensors.
 This anti-false alarm protection system unique to security detectors was named LISA.